 This was the site they’d chosen for their dream home.
-Problem was, there was already a house there.
+Problem is, there was already a house there.

 Whenever possible, existing homes should be remodeled, renovated, reused.
 After all, reusing an existing home is the height of sustainability.
-But this little home was too far gone from years of neglect – it wasn’t worth saving.
+This little home, however, was too far gone from years of neglect – it wasn’t worth saving.